-Pepijn Thijsse was born in The Netherlands but grew up in Australia, he now calls the sunshine city of Brisbane home.
+Pepijn Thijsse was born in The Netherlands but grew up in Australia, calling the sunshine city of Brisbane home.
 Though at the time of this interview, Pepijn was overseas having what he calls a one year 'mid-career' break wanting to focus on travel and photography.
 A well seasoned traveler from a young age, photography has always gone hand in hand with his travelling.
-For Pepijn, photography gives him the chance to capture what he is thinking and seeing, particularly combining his cultural elements into the photograph.
-He thinks of himself as an inquisitive soul and likes to explore and observe...usually just walking and looking for moments to unfold...finding a composition and waiting for a particular character.
-This can sometimes take him up to a hour to get that shot.
+For Pepijn, street photography gives him the chance to capture what he is thinking and seeing, particularly combining cultural elements and the human condition.
+He thinks of himself as an inquisitive soul and likes to explore and observe.
+Capturing society in all it's curious forms is a life-long project but Pepijn is looking forward to evolve into more specific short term projects in the future.

 "I’m also fascinated by this ridiculously diverse planet we live on, which means I like too many types of photography, from insect macro to sweeping landscapes and of course, my favourite, street photography."

 When did you start getting interested in photography?

 Actually from quite a young age while my parents took me and my sister (11 and 9 years old) travelling around the world for a year in the late 1980s.
 I really was an explorer back then and wanted to capture what I saw but at that age in those days, getting a camera wasn't as easy as now.
 When I was 17, I bought a used Canon film camera with macro filters and was blown away by the insect world I found in the backyard (I still love macro).
 I took the camera on some solo trips in my early 20s and became obsessed with capturing "cultural life" in foreign countries, which is pretty close to street photography.

 What is your favourite quote that resonates with you the best?